kujenga/website/content/blog/goml-mlp.md

 ## Conclusions and future explorations

-At this point, we've walked through the full lifecycle of creating a fully functioning neural network in Go from scratch, using just the tools given to us in the Go standard library.
+At this point, we've walked through the full life cycle of creating a fully functioning neural network in Go from scratch, using just the tools given to us in the Go standard library.